The-SS/recipe_analysis/README.md

 2. A weighted undirected graph between recipes and nutrients.

 Two `.gml` files are saved to the same directory.
-The script can be executed without any modifications
+The script can be executed without any modifications.

 The `construct_graphs2.py` is similar to `construct_graphs.py` but is better structured.
 The script is used to build two graphs: